jfq3/PhylogenomicsWorkflow/directions.md

 ```
 Error: the symbol '*' is incorrect
 ```
 This is because the muscle alignments may contain the character "*" which designates a single  fully conserved residue.
 I think trimal shoudl be able to handle it as such, but currently does not.
-In any event, the results are still good.
+In any event, you may ignore the error messages.
+The results are still good.

 The next step is to concatenate the alignments of the ribosomal protein sequences.
 This is done with the `concat` function in `BinSanity`.
 So:

 ```
 concat -f . -e .trimmed.aln --Prefix Dataset1 -o Dataset1.PhylaRibosomal.trimmed.concat.aln -N 4